 how to apply for PIP

-Personal Independence Payment (PIP) is a UK benefit for people aged 16 to 64 years, to help with any additional costs due to a long-term disability or health condition.
+Personal Independence Payment (PIP) is a UK benefit for people over the age of 16, to help with any additional costs due to having a long-term disability or health condition.
 This information is designed to help you with the first stage of applying for PIP - making a claim.

 Who can claim PIP?

-To be eligible for PIP you must be aged 16 to 64 years, have a long-term disability or health condition, and need help or support with daily living, or with mobility, or both.
+To be eligible for PIP you must be aged 16 or over, have been borm after 8 April 1948 and have a long-term disability or health condition, and need help or support with daily living, or with mobility, or both.
 You must have needed this help or support for at least three months, and expect to need this for at least another nine months in the future.
+Making a claim for PIP can take a long time - up to four months.
+If you are terminally ill, your claim will be processed more quickly.

 Whether or not you are eligible for PIP depends on how your health condition affects you (not on what your condition is).
 So your eligibility does not rely on a diagnosis of epilepsy, but on how your epilepsy affects your daily living and mobility.
 This includes how it affects you physically, and any effects it has on your thinking, understanding and being able to cope with daily life.
 It includes any help you need, whether or not you currently get that help.

-PIP started to replace Disibility Living Allowance (DLA) from April 2013, and DLA will be stopping for people aged 16 to 64 in the future.
+PIP started to replace Disibility Living Allowance (DLA) from April 2013, and DLA will be stopping for people born after 8 April 1948.
 PIP will not replace Attendance Allowance (which will continue).
-You will not be asked to apply for PIP if you are over 65 and claiming DLA, and children under 16 can claim DLA until they turn 16.
+You will not be asked to apply for PIP if you were born before 8 April 1948 and are claiming DLA, and children under 16 can claim DLA until they turn 16.
 You can claim PIP whether or not you are in work and it is not means-tested (so does not depend on income or savings).

 When to apply for PIP